Israeli university cancels planned Wagner concert

 “This is emotional torture for Holocaust survivors and the wider public in the State of Israel,” said the letter, which appeared in the Israeli media.

-Yonathan Livni, founder of the Israel Wagner Society, had hired 100 musicians to circumvent what he saw as a policy of Israel’s state-subsidized orchestras to shun Wagner’s work.
+Yonathan Livni, founder of the Israel Wagner Society, had hired 100 musicians to circumvent what he saw as a policy of Israel’s state-subsidised orchestras to shun Wagner’s work.

 An unofficial ban on Wagner, including a taboo in airing his music on state-owned media, predates Israel’s creation in 1948.
 The Israel Philharmonic under its former name, the Palestine Orchestra, imposed it in 1938 after Nazi attacks on Jews in Germany.